Friends and family have shared their relationship to show their support.

 How do you know Carolyn Sue (Floyd) Lantz?

 We would like to offer our sincere support to anyone coping with grief.
 Enter

 your email below for our complimentary daily grief messages.
 Messages run for up to one year and you

 can stop at any time.
 Your email will not be used for any other purpose.

-7 Trees, Flowers, or Condolences have been shared with support of Eva's family - View on Tribute Wall
+1 Tree, Flower, or Condolence has been shared with support of Carolyn's family - View on Tribute Wall

 Carolyn Sue Lantz, 79, of Alto, Texas, passed away on February 10, 2024 after a long and full life.

 A memorial service will be held 10:30 AM February 25, 2024 at Redeemer Lutheran Church and Student Center, 2306 Appleby Sand Road, Nacogdoches, Texas with the Reverend John Cain officiating.

 Sue was born in Kansas City, Missouri to Francis Blanford “Jack” and Mable Theresa Floyd on November 15, 1944.
 She attended both University of Kansas and the University of Missouri before beginning an over thirty-year career as a teacher which filled her with joy.
 She credits her cousin Shirley for introducing her to future husband, Bernard Jack Lantz, one fateful night, March 15, 1974, and Sue married him on June 29, 1974 in Kansas City, Kansas.
 They celebrated not only their wedding anniversary but also the anniversary of the day they met every year since.
 They moved to Humble, Texas in 1977 where they lived before retiring to Alto, Texas.
 She could always be counted on to serve at church in any way needed.
 She loved entertaining and baking.
 She was an avid genealogist and enjoyed solving the mysteries it presented along with preserving family stories.